Maryland to require hospital, nursing home staff to get COVID vaccine

 The state has 227 licensed nursing homes.
 Nursing homes that don’t comply with the vaccination-or-test mandate or don’t report their data may face fines and penalties, Hogan said.

+Adalja said the vaccine mandate and public shaming shouldn’t be necessary, because high vaccination rates give health care facilities a competitive advantage.

+“The only way that you’re going to make your health care facilities resilient to COVID-19, especially in the wake of a more contagious variant like the delta variant, is to have as highly a vaccinated workforce as possible,” Adalja said.

-Joe DeMattos, president of the Health Facilities Association of Maryland, said he and the governor share a frustration about low vaccination rates among some nursing home and hospital workers.
-DeMattos said he’s proud of nursing home workers and facilities, “but we need to take that extra step.”
+Joe DeMattos, president of the Health Facilities Association of Maryland, appeared alongside Hogan and said he’s proud of nursing home workers and facilities, “but we need to take that extra step.”

+“There are employees in skilled nursing and rehab centers and hospitals, employees who have been extremely resistant to get the vaccine,” DeMattos said.
+With the state mandate, “we’ll all do better,” he said.

 The state also will work with nursing homes to test residents to see how strong their antibodies are.
 A pilot program to test 500 nursing home residents should be complete by Sept.
 1, Hogan said.

+Hospital workers have been vaccinated at a similar rate as nursing home workers, though state Health Secretary Dennis Schrader couldn’t provide an exact number on Wednesday.

-Patients and families expect hospitals have done “everything in our power” to ensure safety, and that includes vaccinations, said Dr. Mohan Suntha University of Maryland Medical System.
+Patients and families expect that hospitals have done “everything in our power” to ensure safety, and that includes employee vaccinations, said Dr. Mohan Suntha, president and CEO of the University of Maryland Medical System.

 “We have this responsibility that comes with the social compact that is health care,” he said.